danielsaidi/website_danielsaidi/_posts/2020/2020-06-06-swiftui-sheets.md

 }
 ```

-As you can see, `SheetContext` basically only contains code for presenting a `Sheet` (which is just a view) or a `SheetProvider`.
-We'll come back to the provider concept shortly.
+As you can see, it basically only contains code for presenting a `Sheet` (which is just a view) or a `SheetProvider`.
+We'll come back to the provider shortly.

 You may also notice that it inherits something called `PresentationContext`.
 Let's take a closer look at this base class.

 ## PresentationContext

-Since I find that the sheet problem also is true for alerts, context menus etc., I have created a `PresentationContext` on which I base other similar solutions to the same kind of problem.
+Since I find that the sheet presentation problem also is true for alerts, toasts etc., I have a `PresentationContext`, which is a pretty simple `ObservableObject` base class:

-`PresentationContext` is an `ObservableObject` base class that handles state and views for presentable things, like sheets, alerts, toasts etc. It's pretty simple:

 ```swift
 public class PresentationContext<Content>: ObservableObject {